 Duc rotated a string of wooden prayer beads and recited the words Nam mô A di đà Phật (“homage to Amitābha Buddha“) before striking a match and dropping it on himself.
 Flames consumed his robes and flesh, and black oily smoke emanated from his burning body.

 Quang Duc’s last words before his self-immolation were documented in a letter he had left:

 “Before closing my eyes and moving towards the vision of the Buddha, I respectfully plead to President Ngo Dinh Diem to take a mind of compassion towards the people of the nation and implement religious equality to maintain the strength of the homeland eternally.
 I call the venerables, reverends, members of the sangha and the lay Buddhists to organize in solidarity to make sacrifices to protect Buddhism”.

 David Halberstam wrote:

-(Photo credit: Malcolm Browne, Associated Press.
-The colored version made by mygrapefruit.)
+(Photo credit: Malcolm Browne / The colorized version made by u/mygrapefruit.)